A Life Retold

 Up until then, Arthur had never seen anything like the Harland and Wolff shipyard, which at the time was constructing the RMS Adriatic (left).
 Perhaps this fired his imagination; did he dream of becoming a chef on a liner or one day using the city as a stepping stone to America?
 In just a few years time, construction on the Titanic would start in the same shipyard.
 Or perhaps his plans would have brought him back to London to work somewhere like the Ritz which had opened on Piccadilly in 1906.
 Being a chef the world was his oyster.

 And what about pleasure?
 Here was a young man with excellent job prospects, plenty of spare time and money in his pocket.
 His good looks and confident gaze would have surely caught someone’s attention and we can only hope that he experienced the thrill of chance encounters, courting and ‘walking out’.

 But something was not quite right.
 Around the middle of 1907 Arthur had begun to feel unwell, perhaps it was the ‘summer flu’, the symptoms were similar with fever and aching joints but the strange bruising on his legs and arms was more worrying.
 Whilst too unwell to work, he continued to reside at the hotel.
-When the bleeding started, a decision was made to involve a doctor, who diagnosed purpura haemorrhagica which may have indicated an underlying medical condition such as Leukemia.
-In the early 20th Century, Leukemia was commonly treated with arsenic; quinine was used for the fever, opium for diaorrhea and pain, iron for anemia and iodine as an antibacterial agent.
+When the bleeding started, a decision was made to involve a doctor, who diagnosed purpura haemorrhagica which may have indicated an underlying medical condition such as Leukaemia.
+In the early 20th Century, Leukaemia was commonly treated with arsenic; quinine was used for the fever, opium for diarrhoea and pain, iron for anaemia and iodine as an antibacterial agent.